Stephen Henighan

+Early life

 Born in Hamburg, Germany, Henighan arrived in Canada at the age of five and grew up in rural eastern Ontario.

+Education and career

-He studied political science at Swarthmore College in Pennsylvania, where he won the Potter Short Story Prize in April 1981.
+Henighan studied political science at Swarthmore College in Pennsylvania, where he won the Potter Short Story Prize in April 1981.
 From 1984 to 1992 he lived in Montreal as a freelance writer and completed an M.A. at Concordia University.
 Between 1992 and 1996 he earned a doctorate in Spanish American literature at Wadham College, Oxford.
 While at Oxford, Henighan became the first writer to have stories published in three different editions of the annual May Anthology of Oxford and Cambridge Short Stories.
 He also studied in Colombia, Romania and Germany.
 From 1996 to 1998 Henighan taught Latin American literature at Queen Mary & Westfield College, University of London.
 Since 1999 he has taught at the University of Guelph, Ontario.